 As Auditor I would take a much more active role in fullfilling the advisory role.

-Spending money on economic development consultants and staff and promotion is often not effective.
+Spending money on economic development consultants, staff, and promotion is often not effective.
 NPR's Planet Money had a very good series on the subject. http://www.thisamericanlife.org/radio-archives/episode/435/how-to-create-a-job

 To the extent Oakland “succeeded” in the past at business development it was to attract government and non-profit organizations to downtown.
 Unfortunately, that was too successful.
 Those types of organizations pay 0 business taxes, 0 property taxes, and generally have employees who spend very little at lunchtime or after work.
 But they do require costly city services which are only partly offset by the social services they provide to Oakland residents.
 They do compete for office space with businesses that pay taxes.